1951 Irish general election: Government formation

 The election result was inconclusive.
 Fianna Fáil's support increased by 61,000 votes; however, the party only gained one additional seat.
 The coalition parties had mixed fortunes.
 Fine Gael were the big winners increasing to forty seats.
 The Labour Party had reunited in 1950, when the National Labour Party had merged back into the party but in spite of this, the party lost seats.
 Clann na Poblachta was the big loser of the election.
 Three years earlier the party had been a big political threat but now the party was shattered.

-Fianna Fáil did not enough seats to govern alone.
-However, the party was able to form a minority government with the support of Noel Browne, the sacked Minister for Health, and other Independent deputies.
+Fianna Fáil did not have enough seats to govern alone.
+However, the party was able to form a minority government with the support of Noël Browne, the sacked Minister for Health, and other Independent deputies.